Celeste Legaspi

-Celeste Kalugdan Legaspi Gallardo (born March 18, 1950) is a Filipina singer, actress, film and theatre producer, and an advocate for artists' rights.
+Celeste Kalugdan Legaspi-Gallardo (born March 18, 1950) is a Filipino singer, actress, film and theatre producer.
+She is an advocate for the rights of the artists.
 Her singles and albums reached gold or platinum status during the 1960s, 1970s and 1980s.
 She is the daughter of National Artist for Visual Arts César Legaspi.
 She has been one of the founders of the following artist organizations: Organisasyon ng Pilipinong Mang-aawit (OPM), Culturtain Musicat Theater Productions, Performers' Rights Society of the Philippines, and the OPM Archive.
 She is married to Nonoy Gallardo, an advertising director and one of the premier Original Pilipino Music composers.

 Life and career

 Legaspi (nicknamed Maricelle) is third of the five children of National Artist Cesar Legaspi and coloratura Vitaliana Kalugdan.
 She started singing during her kindergarten years and by 1955, she started singing professionally with The Ambivalent Crowd, earning ₱25 per performance.

-While in college at St. Paul, she played the lead role of One Legendary Evening and appeared in Show Boat as Magnolia followed by her performance as Nancy in the Philippine presentation of Oliver!.
-But she later confessed that her performance in Show Boat scared her.
+While in college at St. Paul, she played the lead role in One Legendary Evening and appeared in Show Boat as Magnolia followed by her performance as Nancy in the Philippine presentation of Oliver!.
+She later confessed that her performance in Show Boat scared her.
 "There I was, cracking every night, unable to be heard from the musical accompaniment, with Mama holding on to my sister Diana's hand.
 As a result I was disillusioned with my singing and with my course then--nursing," Legaspi told in an interview.

 But the then 16-year-old Legaspi didn't give up her singing.
 Her singing career flourished upon shifting her course to Communication Arts at Maryknoll College (now Miriam College).
 She joined The Ambivalent Crowd, became a college graduate in 1971, and married Nonoy Gallardo in March 1972, with whom she has three children.

 In 1972, she left The Ambivalent Crowd and joined the Up from Down Under Band as a soloist for a three-month stint at Wells Fargo.
-She then became part of the Time Machine which at the time had a songstress named Didith Reyes and Anthony Castelo who would both conquer the OPM charts in the years ahead.
+She then became part of the Time Machine which at the time had a singer named Didith Reyes and Anthony Castelo who would both conquer the OPM charts in the years ahead.

-Legaspi's career rose further upon joining the ASEAN Tour in 1975 followed by a solo concert at the Cultural Center of the Philippines' (CCP) Little Theater where Rolando Tinio featured her in Filipino translations of popular songs at that time, most of the songs appeared in her Celeste ...
-Popular Songs Vol. 1 album.
-The album featured Celeste's heartwarming Filipino renditions of Minnie Ripperton's Lovin' You, Diana Ross' Theme from Mahogany, and The Lady Is A Tramp.
+Legaspi's career rose further upon joining the ASEAN Tour in 1975 followed by a solo concert at the Cultural Center of the Philippines' (CCP) Little Theater where Rolando Tinio featured her in Filipino translations of popular songs at that time, most of the songs appeared in PopSongs Volume 1 (1976) album.
+The album featured Celeste's heartwarming Filipino renditions of Minnie Riperton's "Lovin' You", Diana Ross' "Do You Know Where You're Going To", and "The Lady Is a Tramp".

 The impressive feat was followed by successful dinner-theater presentations in 1977 of Manila, Manila which won her an Aliw Award for Best Dinner Theater performance for that year.
 She also starred in Doon Po Sa Amin and Jesus Christ Superstar in 1978, each garnering Best Dinner Theater awards.